MIC-DKFZ/nnUNet/readme.md

 After `nnUNet_plan_and_preprocess` is completed, the U-Net configurations have been created and a preprocessed copy of the data will be located at nnUNet_preprocessed/TaskXXX_MYTASK.

+Extraction of the dataset fingerprint can take from a couple of seconds to several minutes depending on the properties of the segmentation task.
+Pipeline configuration given the extracted finger print is nearly instantaneous (couple of seconds).
+Preprocessing depends on image size and how powerful the CPU is.
+It can take between seconds and several tens of minutes.

 ### Model training
 nnU-Net trains all U-Net configurations in a 5-fold cross-validation.
 This enables nnU-Net to determine the